mladenbolic/static-code-analysis/README.md

 # Static Code Analysis

 Application used and exmaple for setting static code analysis for Java projects.
-> More information can be found on a [blog post](https://medium.com/p/3428dc79f7f9).
+Full code explanation can be found in the [blog post](https://medium.com/p/3428dc79f7f9).

 ## Running Checks